richardschoen/iforgit/knowledge/github_remote_ssh_connect_existing_ifsrepo.md

 # One time Github remote set up for local IFS repository
+There are two ways to connect a GitHub repos to the IFS repo:
+- Scenario 1: You have a brand new GitHub repo and you want to connect it to IBM i before exporting source from your IBM i source files.
+- Scenario 2: You have a brand new GitHub repo and you want to connect it to an existing IFS based Git repository.
+You were keeping your Git repos local in the IFS and are now starting to connect them to GitHub as you evolve.

-## Recommended New Repo Setup and Connection to IBM i
+## Scenario 1 - Recommended Brand New Repo Setup and Connection to IBM i
 Normally we recommend the following repository GitHub setup:
 - Create Github repository.
 - Clone the repository to the IFS directory.